 Newcomers and old-timers meet the eye here.
 See what’s in store for you!

-The information below is related to the certificate of temporary residence and permanent residence permit.
-For long-term residence permits, see our Immigration package.
+The information below is related to the certificate of temporary residence, permanent residence permit, and long-term residence permits.
 For various other situations (official request letter, drafting an appeal against the authority’s decision, etc.), refer to our immigration consultation service or our visa arrangement service - A to Z support for your visa.

 A Certificate of Temporary residence / Temporary residence permit

 For EU nationals (and EU nationals’ family members).

 You can request this certificate from the CZ authorities - for EU nationals it is not obligatory to have one, however, it may come in handy!

 Non-EU family members of EU nationals are obliged to file in an application for the temporary residence permit.